 Equip the People

 As we say in Brazil, “May the Peace of God be with you.”

-Please allow me to briefly introduce myself.
+Allow me to briefly introduce myself.
 I am what they call a “Bramerican:” a Brazilian-American.
 My parents took me to Brazil when I was 11 months old and that is where I spent my formative years as a child and a youth.
 From a young age I had the privilege of being involved in ministry.
 Sundays were particularly long for me because I had to get up early in the morning, go to Sunday School at our local church, then ride with my parents several kilometers to hold services in “church plants” at various distant farms outside the city, and finally rush back to our neighborhood congregation for the main evening service (most Brazilian churches hold their services at night).

 Once the “Institute” (Bible college) was built, the students made the Sunday afternoon trek with us.
 Eventually, however, they took over those preaching points while my parents focused mostly on teaching and leadership development.

 My parents’ transition meant a transition in my involvement as well.
 Since the Institute was just across the street from our house, I made the school my second home and the students became my friends, mentors, heroes, and role models.
 Their zeal and passion for ministry was contagious, and as the years went by I became more involved in their various activities: chapel services, prayer vigils, theological discussions, music tours, preaching points, evangelistic outreaches, and yes, even their soccer games.
 Those were some of the best years of my life because they left a lasting imprint on my heart in my love for God and my commitment to His Word.